JonathanMSifleet/hash-chunk-backup/readme.md

 This is still a work in progress, so it does not work as intended yet.

 TODO:
+- Speed up rabin calculation
+- Reduce RAM usage
-- Write percentage of file read
+- Write current speed of file read
 - Verify not deleting orphaned chunks
-- Improve RAM usage
 - Refactor
+- GUI wrapper